stephenverderame/cpp_book/src/templates/variadic.md

 # Variadic Templates

 As we've seen with `std::void_t`, `emplace()`, and `make_unique`/`make_shared`, there is a way to take an unknown amount of parameters of different types.
 This can be done using a *parameter pack*.
 A template that uses a parameter pack is known as a variadic template.

 You can almost think of a parameter pack as a list of template parameters (both type and non-type parameters).
-A variadic template can be instantiated with any number of parameters, including 0 if there are no other template arguments besides the parameter pack.
+A parameter pack can have any number of parameters, including none.

 ```C++
 template<typename ...Ts>